Code-Institute-Submissions/sammanomar-project2/README.md

 # 22. Development and Deployment

-The development environment used for this project was GitPod.
+The development environment used for this project was GitPod and Codeanywhere.
 To track the development stage and handle version control regular commits and pushes to GitHub has been conducted.
-The GitPod environment was created using a template provided by Code Institute.
+The GitPod/Codeanywhere environment was created using a template provided by Code Institute.

 The live version of the project is deployed at GitHub pages.